banner

 Before Going to Japan#

-Study Guide#
+Study Abroad Guide#

-Study Guide for Studying in Japan (studyjapan.org)
+Japan Study Abroad Guide (studyjapan.org)

 Passport and Visa#

-Apply for Visa, Mastercard, JCB Credit Cards#
+Applying for Visa, Mastercard, JCB Credit Card#

 Seal#

-iPhone users can borrow Japanese - Free Shared Account | AneeoApple to download the app from the Japanese App Store.
+iPhone users can borrow Japan - Free Shared Account | AneeoApple to download the app from the Japan region app store.

 Chinese version application guide: Link